mike99mac/zlma/README.md

 Choose either to install manually or use the install script

 ### Install manually
-If you will use the install script, skip this section.
+If you want to/automaticall use the install script, skip this section and [go to](#Install-automatically).

 To install zlma and co-req packages, perform the following steps.